 Real Estate Wholesaling is Like Being Married

 The beginning of your relationship with real estate is similar to falling in love.
 You’ll want to live and breathe it every second of the day.
-You may even become obsessive.
+You may even become obsessive with wholesaling houses.
 It seems so beautiful and mysterious and you want to earn everything that you possibly can.

 Then after a couple of years, the newness wears off and you realize that it’s not as glamorous as you thought, and it’s not as easy as it seems.
 You may even question if this is the right thing for you now that you see the challenges.

-Going into years 3-7, you’ll start “settling in” and doing things like cherry picking deals, only calling back the sellers that you feel like are worth your time, and chooinsg your battles.
+Going into years 3-7 of wholesaling houses as a career, you’ll start “settling in” and doing things like cherry picking deals, only calling back the sellers that you feel like are worth your time, and choosing your battles.
 Similar to being married and having an argument.
 You won’t win them all, and some of them just aren’t worth engaging with.
 Yes, you may try out some new things to create some buzz, but if you don’t see instant gratification, then they’re out, and what you know works is back in the game.

-When you choose real estate as your method of income, you’re choosing a life of choices, freedom, and the opportunity to earn as much money as you want to.
+When you choose wholesaling houses full time as your method of income, you’re choosing a life of choices, freedom, and the opportunity to earn as much money as you want to.
 Your first 5 years should be full of education, training, and practice.
-After that, it’s time to perfect what you’ve learned and create a business that is enjoyable and sustainable without stress.
+After that, it’s time to perfect what you’ve learned and create a business of wholesaling houses that is enjoyable and sustainable without stress.

 The Property MOB was created to help you perfect your business.
-I’ve taken everything that I know and poured it into the MOB, and continue to do so every day and every month.
+I’ve taken everything that I know and poured it into the Property MOB, and continue to do so every day.
 You will see that I do stay consistent on the message.
 If you take what you learn and implement it, then the sky is the limit.
 Cheers to your journey of becoming a Bad Ass.